wintonmj/phaser3-simple-rpg/docs/animation-system.md

 ## Overview

 The animation system in the Phaser3 Simple RPG game is built around a centralized asset management approach.
-All animation keys and sprite references are defined in `src/constants/assets.ts` and are managed through the `Preloader` scene.
+All animation keys and sprite references are defined in `src/constants/assets.ts` and are managed through the `src/scenes/Preloader.ts` scene.

 ## Asset Management

 ### Assets Structure

-The `assets.ts` file contains two main sections:
+The `src/constants/assets.ts` file contains two main sections:

 - `IMAGES`: Contains keys for all sprite assets
 - `ANIMATIONS`: Contains keys for all animation configurations

-Example from `assets.ts`:
+Example from `src/constants/assets.ts`:

 ```typescript
 export const ASSETS = {